cgronseth/SPToolBox/ReadMe.md

 # SPToolBox

-SharePoint Tools for managing Lists and other stuff.
+SharePoint Tools for managing Lists and Libraries.

 ## Project setup